philipdev/stateflow/usage.md

 	'other-state': {
-		action: function(complete) { // can also be a flow definition (subflow). this.get('myServiceOrData'); // <-- private field or inherented from parent flow this.listenTo('myServiceOrData','event', 'signalEvent'); // <-- event listener, cancelled after completion, also: listener function this.installTimeout(5000, 'timeout'); // <!-- state timeout which is cancelled after completion, can also be a function
+		action: function(complete) { // can also be a flow definition (subflow). this.get('myServiceOrData'); // <-- private field or inherented from parent flow this.listenTo('myServiceOrData','event', 'signalEvent'); // <-- event listener, cancelled on exit this.installTimeout(5000, 'timeout'); // <!-- state timeout, cancelled on state exit },

-		},
 		on: {
 			'timeout':'exit-state',